mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 # Prerequisites

-1. Before launch, we give locale managers a heads-up of how the Team Info tab content will be used in the new feature and offer them an opportunity for any updates.
+1. Before launch, we give locale managers a heads-up of how the Team Info tab content will be used in the new feature and offer them an opportunity to update it.

 2. [Group contributors by role](https://github.com/mozilla/pontoon/issues/2157) in the Team Contributors page.